Skip to Main Content

 To find older regulations as they were passed or as they were consolidated in historical revisions, consult our Canadian Federal Legislative Documents: Regulations page.
 These resources are also useful for finding Regulatory Impact Analysis Statements in the Canada Gazette.

-Historical Ontario Regulations
+Historical Ontario regulations

 Ontario regulations were periodically published in a consolidation that incorporated all amendments in the prior years into the face of the regulation (much like the historical process for statutes).
 The Revised Regulations of Ontario, 1990 is the last print consolidation of Ontario regulations before the process moved online.